nchowning/nathan.chowning.me/content/resume/index.md

 *May 2012-June 2013*

-- Designed, managed, and secured web infrastructure for Highlights and its child companies
+- Designed, managed and secured web infrastructure for Highlights and its child companies
 - Improved upon automation and monitoring practices for infrastructure
 - Created Puppet module to automate application firewalls across all servers
 - Researched and assisted in implementation of web-facing Single Sign-On solutions for Highlights branded sites